techidaily/site-win11-tips/source/_posts/an-insight-into-hardware-allocated-memory-in-windows.md

  First, press**Del** or**F2** to enter BIOS during the Windows startup screen.
 From the bottom of the page, click Load Defaults (or Restore Settings) and confirm the action.
 Then, exit BIOS, restart your computer, and check the Hardware Reserved Memory value.

- If you can’t access BIOS during the startup screen, there are more[methods you could try to enter BIOS](https://www.makeuseof.com/tag/enter-bios-computer/) and reset it.
+ If you can’t access BIOS during the startup screen, there are more [methods you could try to enter BIOS](https://www.makeuseof.com/tag/enter-bios-computer/) and reset it.

 ## Manage the Hardware Reserved Memory on Windows